 By Lucas Miller

 Rev. Lucas Miller was a pastor at St. John’s Lutheran Church in Pierce, NE from 2016-2018.
-He suffered a stroke and is currently recovering and staying home with my family.
+He suffered a stroke and is currently recovering and staying home with his family.
 He lives in Plainview, NE.